 Reliability: These USB protocols can catch large data during data transfer so that they notify the transmitter to retransmit the data.
 Generally, to ensure the generic USB driver and specific driver software error-free data communication.

 Low cost: Due to its versatile nature and high demand, it can be manufactured very cheaply.
 Due to its high availability of components, its manufacturing can be easily scaled.

 Low power consumption: USB devices usually work only at +5V and many works consume current, which is in some Milliampere.

 There are also some disadvantages, so let’s know about the same.
 Also, read about VPN full form.

 Speed: With the new technology USB 3.0, the data transfer rate of up to 5Gbits / sec can be reached.
 But this is still very low from Gigabit Ethernet.

-Peer to Peer Communication: According to the USB standard, only the host and peripheral interaction can be done.
+Peer-to-Peer Communication: According to the USB standard, only the host and peripheral interaction can be done.
 Here two hosts cannot communicate directly with each other.
 And it also happens with the peripheral.
-But only supports peripheral communication from interfaces such as FireWire peripheral.
+But only supports peripheral communication from interfaces such as FireWire peripherals.

 No distance: Connecting cable according to the USB standards can be up to a maximum of 5 meters, after which USB hubs are used to extend connectivity.